 The Issuer has a demand operating loan facility (the "Facility") to provide revolving working capital including bridging maturing mortgages and/or investor contributions.
-The Facility is with a major Canadian Chartered Bank for up to \$35,000,000.
-As at May 31, 2016, the Issuer had not drawn down any funds from the Facility.
-The Facility is structured as a general security agreement representing a first charge on all the Issuer's assets and undertaking, and registered in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario consisting of: (a) residential eligible mortgages: first and second mortgages on serviced land lots and on completed properties, including owner occupied single family residential at time of funding, single family detached residences, condominiums, townhouses, and multiunit apartment buildings, limited to where the Bank would provide conventional residential mortgage financing, and (b) commercial: first mortgages on completed properties in larger urban centres.
+The Facility is with a major Canadian Chartered Bank for up to \$40,000,000.
+As at February 28, 2017, the Issuer had drawn down \$8,813,834 from the Facility.
+The Facility is structured as a general security agreement representing a first charge on all the Issuer's assets and undertaking, and registered in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario consisting of: (a) residential eligible mortgages: first and second mortgages on serviced land lots and on completed properties, including owner occupied single family residential at time of funding, single family detached residences, condominiums, townhouses, and multi-unit apartment buildings, limited to where the Bank would provide conventional residential mortgage financing, and (b) non-residential: first mortgages on completed properties in larger urban centres.